rust-lang/this-week-in-rust/drafts/2016-10-04-this-week-in-rust.md

 to the Rust Project, its ecosystem, and its community.
 These people are 'friends of the forest'.

-This week's friends of the forest were nominated at [RustConf 2016]:
+This week's friends of the forest are:

 * [dtolnay] and [oli-obk] for taking over most of the maintenance of the [serde] stack
 * [seanmonstar] for answering my too many questions